Social value of work. Human values in social psychology

 • financially secure life

-• having good and true friends
+• having good and loyal friends

 • public recognition, etc.

-Instrumental Values:
+Instrumental values:

 • cheerfulness (sense of humor)